-Kingsbarton Street

-St Michael's Square

-Market Parade (south east side)
+Kingsbarton Street St Michael's Square Market Parade (south east side)

-- 3.23 As part of this policy, the Licensing Authority will not consider whether or not there is a need for any particular type of premises (as this is largely a matter for the local planning authority) but will consider the cumulative impact any new licensed premises would have on the City Centre. - 3.24 This 'Special Policy' does not impose any quotas of premises or licences and does not include any provisions for a terminal hour in any area.
+- 4.23 As part of this policy, the Licensing Authority will not consider whether or not there is a need for any particular type of premises (as this is largely a matter for the local planning authority) but will consider the cumulative impact any new licensed premises would have on the City Centre. - 4.24 This 'Special Policy' does not impose any quotas of premises or licences and does not include any provisions for a terminal hour in any area.
 As stated above types of premises and commercial need is a matter for the Planning Committee and market forces.
-Terminal hours will only be considered where relevant representations have been received that highlight an issue.
+Terminal hours will only be considered where relevant representations have been received that highlight an issue. - 4.25 There are also other mechanisms that the Licensing Authority can use to help control cumulative impact.